aeqz/clau/README.md

 A minimalistic password store or, as a friend properly pointed out, just an encrypted CRUD.

+The encryption mechanism is explained in [this module](./assets/typescript/crypto.ts) comments.

 ## Development

 Requires `Node.js` to be installed.
 Then: